thinktecture/relayserver/docs/concepts.md

    The tenant dispatcher is part of the RabbitMQ [server-to-server transport](#server-to-server-transport) and sends messages via the queue to the corresponding tenant handler.
    - If shortcutting is disabled (default), or enabled but no active connection is found on this server, the request will be dispatched via the server-to-server transport to another instance of the RelayServer that holds an active connection for the tenant.
 1. `TenantHandler`
-   The tenant handler is the listener on the RabbitMQ [server-to-server transport](#server-to-server-transport) that is instantiated for each connector connection and waits for messages targeted at a tenant.
+   The tenant handler is the consumer on the RabbitMQ [server-to-server transport](#server-to-server-transport) that is instantiated for each connector connection and waits for messages targeted at a tenant.
    - One tenant handler reads the request from the server-to-server transport.
    - It writes the request to the TenantConnectorAdapter.
 1. `TenantConnectionAdapter`
    The tenant connection adapter is part of the SignalR [server-to-connector transport](#server-to-connector-transport).
    It gets called by either the request coordinator directly (shortcut) or by the tenant handler (which belongs to the server-to-server transport).
    - The request is sent down to the connector through the configured server-to-connector transport.

 ### Request on the connector